 Because it isn’t optimal for a truck driver to use a large vehicle for a small load, they’ll usually fill up the trailer with multiple smaller loads — putting the one that needs to be dropped off first towards the doors/front of the trailer, and the last items towards the back.
-As of July 2021, LTL truck drivers make on average $53,088 annually.
+As of July 2021, LTL truck drivers make an average of $53,088 annually.

 Over-the-Road (OTR) Trucking

 Over-the-road trucking, also known as OTR trucking, is similar to long-haul trucking.
-This is because drivers haul large loads, long distances.
+This is because drivers haul large loads, over long distances.
 OTR trucking can be done using any type of truck, depending on the contents of the load itself.

-Because this type of trucking requires drivers to travel long distances, it is common for the drivers to be separated from their families for weeks at a time.
+Because this type of trucking requires drivers to travel long distances, it is common for drivers to be separated from their families for weeks at a time.
 If being away from home is something that may be an issue, then being an OTR truck driver may not be the best decision for you.
 Instead, LTL or local trucking may be right up your alley.